zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Brad is asked by Irene, “And you’re not farming?”
 B rad says, “Nope.”
 “Nope” is an informal way of saying no. Irene says, “What do you do?”
 Brad says, “I work for the government agency,” the part of the governm ent, “that gives out subsidies to the very farms that put us out of business.”
 Bra d says that he works for the government agency, the part of the government, that  actually gives the money, the subsidies, to these large agribusinesses.
 He us es the term “the very farms that put us out of business.”

 The use of the word “very” here means these precise , or exact, things.
 It’s a word used to emphasize the next word, the following word .
 Usually this construction, this word, is used when you are pointing out someth ing that is ironic, something that seems contradictory.
-For example, you could sa y “The very parents who complain about the schools not doing their job are the ones that never help their children with their homework.”
+For example, you could say “The very parents who complain about the schools not doing their job are the ones that never help their children with their homework.”
 That’s not true, but  that would be an example of using this word “very” to specify a group who seems  to be acting in some contradictory manner.

 Irene says, “That’s quite a twist of fate.”
 A “twis t (twist) of fate (fate)” is an unexpected change in events, especially one that is  ironic.
 So in this case, Brad used to work on a family farm, and now he works for  the government agency that gives money to the agribusinesses that in some ways  put the family farms out of business.
 So, it’s “ironic” (ironic).
 It’s the oppo site of what you would expect.

 Brad ends the dialogue by saying, “You said it.”
 Th at expression “you said it” is often used when you want to agree with what the oth er person has said and emphasize how correct the other person is.
 I’d say we use this expression when the other person is saying something negative.
 For example, it’s really cold in here.
 You might say, “You said it.”
 It is cold in h ere.
 You are agreeing with the other person and emphasizing how correct you think the other person is.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]